Herbeth-LKS/react-native-optimized-pdf/README.md

 # React Native Optimized PDF

-High-performance PDF viewer for React Native with optimized memory usage using CATiledLayer and automatic caching.
+High-performance PDF viewer for React Native with optimized memory usage.
+Uses CATiledLayer on iOS and PdfRenderer on Android for smooth rendering with automatic caching.

 ## Features

-- 🚀 **Optimized memory usage** with CATiledLayer for smooth rendering
+- 🚀 **Optimized memory usage** with CATiledLayer (iOS) and PdfRenderer (Android)
 - 📦 **Automatic caching** with configurable expiration
 - 📱 **Smooth zoom and scroll** with customizable maximum zoom
 - 🎯 **Built-in page navigation** with optional custom controls